Jump toUpdate content

 Admin rights allow a user to create logical databases and users.
 These rights do not override the permissions configured for the logical databases.
 Logical database permissions must be set up in the Permissions tab.

-6. Enter the Username and Password.
+6. Enter a username and password.

 Optionally, you can configure the appropriate permissions according to the user.
 Three types of permissions are available: